Are you sick of going to work every day and want to explore the world? Do you feel like you are trapped in a life that doesn’t suit you?

 So that’s what we did.
 We found a job in a farm, stayed for a few months.
 Worked hard.
 Long hours.
 Didn’t do much meanwhile.
 Lived in a shack in a farm on Kangaroo Island.

 It was amazing!
 We had such a great experience in that farm.
 We met plenty of people.
 Locals and other backpackers.
 I improved my English considerably.
 And more importantly, once we left we were able to afford 6 months of travels across Australia and Asia.

 Was quitting my job to travel worth it?

 Quitting my job and going to Australia was the best decision I ever made.

 It taught me so much on so many levels.
 Here are the things that this experience brought:

-- I discovered my true self: Travelling and backpacking makes you push your limits on so many levels.
+- I discovered my true self: Travelling and backpacking make you push your limits on so many levels.
 I discovered that I was way more of a problem solver than I ever thought I would be.
 I discovered so much about my personality and more importantly what I was good at, not good at and what was making me happy.

 - I learned a foreign language.
-My native-language is French.
+My native language is French.
 When I got to Australia back in 2015, I didn’t speak English at all.
 And here I am, working in the UK and running a travel blog in English

 - I saw the most amazing places.
 I saw places that stole my heart and took my breath away and this is priceless.

 - I did the most amazing things and pushed my limits.
 I got the chance to push my limits and do things I never thought I would do such as skydiving above the great barrier reef or hiking an active volcano in Bali.